LLNL/RAJA/docs/sphinx/user_guide/getting_started.rst

 encapsulates loop execution details allowing the loop to be run in many different ways without changing the loop code.

-We will use a daxpy example to walk through how you can write a simple RAJA kernel.
-As a traditional C-style loop, it would look something like this:
+We will use a simple daxpy operation to walk through how to write a RAJA kernel and execute it using different programming model back-ends.
+A traditional C-style loop version of daxpy would look something like this:

 .. code-block:: cpp